 Essentially, companies can use whatever method they please, provided they offer some explanation for why they use that method.

 Companies will typically keep two sets of books (two sets of financial statements) – one for tax filings, and one for investors.
 Companies can (and do) use different depreciation methods for each set of books.
-For tax purposes, they want the expense to be high (to lower taxes) and for investors, they want deprecation to be low (to show higher profits).
+For tax purposes, they want the expense to be high (to lower taxes).
+For investors, they want deprecation to be low (to show higher profits).

-Thank you for reading this guide to the strategies behind the double declining balance depreciation method.
+Thank you for reading this guide to the purpose behind the double declining balance depreciation method.